MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 #### Chrome support

-For Chrome support in **Windows 10 Creators Update (version 1703)** or later, install the [Windows Accounts](https://chrome.google.com/webstore/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji) extension or enable Chrome's [CloudAPAuthEnabled](https://chromeenterprise.google/policies/#CloudAPAuthEnabled).
+For Chrome support in **Windows 10 Creators Update (version 1703)** or later, install the [Microsoft Single Sign On](https://chrome.google.com/webstore/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji) or enable Chrome's [CloudAPAuthEnabled](https://chromeenterprise.google/policies/#CloudAPAuthEnabled).
 These configurations are required when a Conditional Access policy requires device-specific details for Windows platforms specifically.

 To automatically enable the CloudAPAuthEnabled policy in Chrome, create the following registry key: